 Community Crops provides training, technical assistance and land access to beginning, immigrant and limited-resource farmers.
 Our goal is to help people create sustainable farm businesses to feed their families and their community.

 The Growing Farmers Winter Workshops from January-April are the first step in our program.
-Each year, thirty beginning farmers learn the basics of starting a sustainable farm business, with an emphasis on direct marketing.
+Each year, our workshops teach the basics of starting a sustainable market farm business..

 Graduates of the Growing Farmers Workshop Series are eligible to apply for the Prairie Pines Incubator Farm site, where they can start their farm business.